Magnesium citrate: Magnesium deficiency treatment

 Although less common, as a magnesium supplement the citrate form is sometimes used because it is believed to be more bioavailable than other common pill forms, such as magnesium oxide.
 But, according to one study, magnesium gluconate was found to be marginally more bioavailable than even magnesium citrate.

 Potassium-magnesium citrate, as a supplement in pill form, is useful for the prevention of kidney stones.

 Side effects

 Magnesium citrate is generally not a harmful substance, but care should be taken by consulting a healthcare professional if any adverse health problems are suspected or experienced.
-Extreme magnesium overdose can result in serious complications such as slow heart beat, low blood pressure, nausea, drowsiness, etc. If severe enough, an overdose can even result in coma or death.
+Extreme magnesium overdose can result in serious complications such as slow heartbeat, low blood pressure, nausea, drowsiness, etc. If severe enough, an overdose can even result in coma or death.
 However, a moderate overdose will be excreted through the kidneys, unless one has serious kidney problems.
 Rectal bleeding or failure to have a bowel movement after use could be signs of a serious condition.